Miekrif/Python_bot/README.md

 # Python_bot
-This my both\ for tg
+This my bot for tg